jimianelli/techinteractions/README.md

 - [File description](#file-description)

 ## Structure of the _techinteractions_ program
-- `doc` contains documentations for the model and the MS
+- `doc` contains documentations for understanding, learning, and running program, in addition to the manuscript
-- `R` contains various `R` codes and data needed to run the model
+- `R` contains all the `R` codes and data needed to run various pieces of program
 - `runs` contains all model configuration files (where we specify scenarios).
 Simulation results will be stored in a subfolder named `results`
 - `src` contains all source codes (both `fortran` and `ADMB`)